-Michael Anthony Donald was a nineteenth-year-old African American man who was murdered by the Ku Klux Klan in 1981 near Mobile, Alabama.
+Michael Anthony Donald was a nineteen-year-old African American man who was murdered by the Ku Klux Klan in 1981 near Mobile, Alabama.
 His killing was one of the last known lynchings in the United States.
 Donald was born on July 24, 1961, in Mobile to Beullah Mae Donald and David Donald.
 He was the youngest of six children.

 In 1981, Josephus Anderson, an African American, was charged with the murder of a white police officer in Birmingham, Alabama while committing a robbery.
 Anderson’s case was moved from Birmingham to Mobile, Alabama in a change of venue.
 While the jury was struggling to reach a verdict on Anderson, members of the United Klan of America complained that the jury had not convicted Anderson because it had African American members.
 One Klansman, Bennie Jack Hays, announced to his fellow Klan members that “if a black man can get away with killing a white man, we ought to be able to get away with killing a black man.”

-On March 20, 1981, a mistrial was declared in Anderson case.
+On March 20, 1981, a mistrial was declared in the Anderson case.
 The same night, Klansmen burned a cross on the Mobile County Courthouse lawn.
-Afterwards Bennie Jack Hays, his son, Henry Francis Hays, and James Lewellyn “Tiger” Knowles, armed with a gun and rope, drove around Mobile looking for a black person to attack.
+Afterwards Bennie Jack Hays, his son Henry Francis Hays, and James Lewellyn “Tiger” Knowles, armed with a gun and rope, drove around Mobile looking for a black person to attack.
 While driving, Hays and Knowles spotted Michael Donald who walking home after buying his sister a pack of cigarettes.
 Hays and Knowles forced Donald into their car at gunpoint and then drove him to a secluded wooded area in a neighboring county.